Pre-surgical orthodontic extrusion of compromised teeth

 After 6 months the patient was called for follow-up visits and the implants were clinically and radiologically examined.

-Patient’s smile in the end of the treatment.
+The patient’s smile in the end of the treatment.

 The final result 4 years later.